Kuper-Tech/sbmt-outbox/README.md

 end
 ```

-If you use Kafka, it is recommended to use the sbmt-kafka_consumer gem for this.
+**If you use Kafka, it is recommended that you use the [`sbmt-kafka_consumer`](https://github.com/SberMarket-Tech/sbmt-kafka_consumer) gem for this purpose.**

 ### Retry strategies

-The gem uses several types of strategies to repeat a message processing in case of an error.
-Strategies can be combined — they will be launched in turn.
-Each strategy makes one of three decisions: process a message; skip processing a message; skip processing and mark message as skipped for future processing.
+The gem uses several types of retry strategies to repeat message processing if an error occurs.
+These strategies can be combined and will be executed one after the other.
+Each retry strategy takes one of three actions: to process the message, to skip processing the message or to skip processing and mark the message as "skipped" for future processing.

 #### Exponential backoff

-This strategy periodically retries a failed messages with increasing delays between message processing.
+This strategy periodically attempts to resend failed messages, with increasing delays in between each attempt.

 ```yaml
 # config/outbox.yml